Animenosekai/yuno/README.md

 ### Connecting to a MongoDB process

-Wether you use the built-in `MongoDB` object to launch a MongoDB process or just host it on the cloud/on another server, you will need to connect to it using `SakiClient`.
+Wether you use the built-in `MongoDB` object to launch a MongoDB process or just host it on the cloud/on another server, you will need to connect to it using `YunoClient`.

 Here are the parameters used to connect to a server: